scorpiocavalier/m4-6-react--reducers/README.md

 }
 ```

 As a reminder: `useEffect` takes two arguments, and the second is a _list of dependencies_.
-We pass an empty array because we only want this code to run once, the very first time the component renders.
-If you forget this array, bad things will happen 😬
+We pass an empty array because we only want this code to run once, the very first time the component renders. _If you forget this array, bad things will happen._ 😬

 In this code snippet, we're simply logging the result of our fetch request.
 Instead, we should use the `receiveSeatInfoFromServer` function to update our React state with that info!